Severn Bore: the birthplace of river surfing

 Tidal bores are a relatively rare phenomenon.
 There are only around 60 rivers with bores, eight of which are in the UK.

-River Severn, in southwest England, is by far the most famous British tidal bore.
+In southwest England, the River Severn is by far the most famous British tidal bore.

 It has the world's third-highest tidal range, only behind the Bay of Fundy (North America) and Ungava Bay (Canada).